Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Related Works

 \subsection{Parameter-Efficient Transfer Learning}

-Adapting the entire PTM to targeted downstream tasks is computationally prohibited for most users.
-Parameter-Efficient Transfer Learning (PETL) methods pursue fine-tuning of a small subset of PTM's parameter set while achieving competitive performance compared to full fine-tuning.
+PETL methods pursue fine-tuning of a small subset of PTM's parameter set while achieving competitive performance compared to full FT.
 Some of them host new learnable modules inside of PTM \cite{jia2022visual, chen2022adaptformer, chen2023vision} or on top of PTM representation \cite{gao2021clip, zhang2022tip, ouali2023black, zhang2022contrastive}, and others pursue learning tokens of Transformer layer \cite{vaswani2017attention}, e.g., CoOp \cite{zhou2022coop} and its variants \cite{zhou2022conditional, khattak2023maple, zhu2023prompt, ren2024prompt}.
 Meanwhile, Bahng et al. \cite{bahng2022visual} and its follow-up research \cite{huang2023diversity, chen2023understanding, yang2024fine} explore the Visual Prompting (VP) approach, which introduces a learnable prompt in the input space, neither into the embedding space nor the model's architectural building blocks.
-The prompt is attached to the image (pixel-wise addition) and updated by gradient descent to optimize the downstream objective function.
-However, all the existing PETL methods are not memory-efficient.
-That is, they require users to prepare sufficient memory capacity for caching the intermediate representations inside of PTM to compute the gradient.
-More importantly, they assume that the model parameters are fully available to the public, which is not the case in many cases of real-world AI, where the model is only provided as a black-box API.
-While there are some recent attempts pursuing memory-efficient fine-tuning \cite{sung2022lst, liao2023make, kim2024memory}, they still require accessibility to full model parameters.
-To break these optimistic assumptions, we provide the black-box visual prompting approach that does not require parameter accessibility or large memory capacity.
+The prompt is attached to an image (pixel-wise addition) and updated by gradient descent to optimize the downstream loss function.
+However, not all existing PETL methods are memory-efficient.
+That is, they require users to have sufficient memory capacity for backpropagation.
+More importantly, they assume full accessibility of PTM parameters, which can not be ensured in many real-world cases, where the model is only provided as a black-box API.
+Although there have been some recent attempts to perform memory-efficient fine-tuning \cite{sung2022lst, liao2023make, kim2024memory}, they still require access to full model parameters.
+To break these optimistic assumptions, we provide a black-box prompting approach that does not require parameter accessibility or large memory capacity.